 Contact Paul Davis for all your property damage needs.
 (765) 742-9200

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+- Are you sure your house is safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
+You have suffered a water loss.
 While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is very important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Don’t use the vacuum cleaner.)
+(Do not use the vacuum cleaner.)

 - Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic wrap or plastic bags beneath the legs of large furniture.
-Wipe any excess water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic bags or plastic wrap under the legs of large furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet when possible.
+- Carpets: Avoid walking on carpet when possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Don’t attempt to wash or wipe ceilings or other absorbent surfaces.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.